jakub-stastny/flashcards/README.md

 As with any other flashcard software, flashcards is all about the [fancy learning curves](https://en.wikipedia.org/wiki/Spaced_repetition), so you don't get tested over and over on vocabulary you already know (hello Duolingo!).

-_The exact schedule is today, tomorrow, in 5 days and in 25 days._
+_The exact schedule is next day, in five days, in 25 days, in 125 days and then every 2 years._

 Also if you add a lot of new vocabulary, won't test you on everything at once.
 It will prioritise vocabulary that is time to refresh (according to spaced repetition),